The Diocesan Bishop – Dr Peter Stuart

 He is a graduate from the University of Tasmania (Bachelor of Commerce), the Melbourne College of Divinity (Bachelor of Divinity), the University of Technology Sydney (Master of Management) and Flinders University (Doctor of Education).

-Prior to becoming a bishop, he was involved in parish and diocesan ministries including ministry development, theological education, and administration.
+Prior to becoming a bishop, he was involved in parish and diocesan ministries including parish development, clergy education, and church administration.
 He has served parishes in rural, suburban and inner-city settings.
-From 2002 until 2009 he was the Principal of St Barnabas Theological College Adelaide where he taught practical ministry, missiology, and sociology for ministry.
+From 2002 until 2009 he was the Principal of St Barnabas Theological College Adelaide where he taught practical ministry, missiology, and sociology for ministry as part of an ecumenical faculty.

 His ministry interests involve deep passion for social justice issues especially the inclusion of all people as equal citizens.
 In his teaching ministry he is focussing on Centering Prayer – the way of being silent and attentive to God.